 Details of the University of Wolverhampton's responsibilities as your sponsor can be found on our General Information page.

 As a Tier 4 visa holder, your responsibilities include -

 You will be required to re-enrol on your course at the start of every academic year.
 If you do not enrol by the deadline date given, you will be withdrawn from your course.
 We will be obliged to report this to the Home Office and your visa will be curtailed so you will be required to return home.

-If you are a research student, your supervisor will log every meeting with you and your engagement will be monitored through these records.
+If you are a research student, your supervisor will log every meeting with you each month, and your engagement will be monitored through these records.
 If you are on a full time work placement, your supervisor will submit a monthly timesheet to record your attendance.

 If you live in Wolverhampton or Walsall (or anywhere else in the West Midlands) and you are required to register with the police as a condition of your visa, you must do this at Digbeth Police Station in Birmingham.
 If you live in Telford you must register at Telford Police Station.
 If you live elsewhere, you must register with the appropriate police force that covers your address.